Château du Rivau

-The castle
+The Castle

-Its shape is reminiscent of 13th century fortified castles.
-The square shaped keep was the heart of the castle's fortification.
+Château du Rivau has a shape reminiscent of 13th Century fortified castles.
+The square-shaped keep was the heart of the castle's fortification.
 The Rivau was one of the first ornamental castles to be built.
-In the dining hall of the Feast of Belshazzar, a biblical episode of the Feast of Belshazzar was depicted over the fire mantelpiece by a Flemish master of the 16th century.
+In the dining hall, the biblical episode, Feast of Belshazzar, was painted over the fire mantelpiece by a Flemish master of the 16th century.

 History

 The Château du Rivau is linked to the Beauvau family.
 Related to the Counts of Anjou, they had the privilege to pay homage to their suzerain with a sword at their side, standing, and wearing hats.
 During the 13th century, the Beauvau family served the Kings of France.
 They were then allied to the royal family through the marriage of Isabeau de Beauvau to Jean II de Bourbon in 1454.
 Many of the Beauvau family members gave their lives for the kingdom.
 During the 17th century, Le Rivau was protected by Richelieu as his sister Françoise was married to Jean de Beauvau, lord of Rivau.
 Once they became princes of Lorraine, the Beauvau family left the Touraine region.
 Le Rivau remained in the family's possession for 247 years.

 In 1510, his heir, François de Beauvau, captain of François I, constructed the stables that supplied royal stallions in the outbuildings courtyard.
-He died at the Battle of Sesia River, at the side of Bayard, on April the 30 1524.
+He died at the Battle of Sesia River, at the side of Bayard, on April 30, 1524.

 In 1768, the marquis Michel-Ange de Castellane, the lord of Villandry, acquired Le Rivau.
 He stayed there with his family until 1796.

 Humanised by the Renaissance, Le Rivau is one of the most important monuments of the Touraine region.
-Rabelais cites Le Rivau in one of his novels : Gargantua offers it to his captain Tolmere as a reward for his victories during the Picrocholean War.
+Rabelais cites Le Rivau in one of his novels: Gargantua offers it to his captain Tolmere as a reward for his victories during the Picrocholean War.

-At the turn of the 20th century, the sculptor Alphonse de Moncel de Perrin, who worked on the ornementation of the Petit-Palais in Paris, managed to have Le Rivau listed among the Historical Monuments in 1918.
+At the turn of the 20th century, the sculptor Alphonse de Moncel de Perrin, who worked on the ornamentation of the Petit-Palais in Paris, managed to have Le Rivau listed among the Historical Monuments in 1918.
 The painter Pierre-Laurent Brenot lived at Le Rivau from 1960 to 1992.

-At the end of the 20th century, Le Rivau underwent an 18-year long restoration campaign.
+At the end of the 20th century, Le Rivau underwent an 18-year-long restoration campaign.